 Roni seemed a little suspicious of hosting an outsider in the settlement and wanted to meet me in Jerusalem before taking me out to Alfei Menashe.
 We exchanged phone numbers and he would periodically call me to get coffee.
 This turned into a frustrating game because, despite what I told Roni, I do not live in Jerusalem.
 I live in Ramallah, the de facto capital of the West Bank.
 Even though Ramallah is only about 15 km from Jerusalem, the trip takes around two hours thanks to the necessity of passing through the Qalandiya checkpoint, a kennel-like people-cage seemingly designed to afflict the greatest possible amount of inconvenience and humiliation upon everyone who passes through it.

-The business was called Monavie and, although it really is a big-shot corporation, I quickly realized Roni is decidedly not a big-shot businessman.
+As it turned out, the business was in Israel not to steal from Palestinians (the normal business model around here, especially when there's dealings in the settlements), but to rip off Israelis.
+The business was called Monavie and, although it really is a big-shot corporation, I quickly realised Roni is decidedly not a big-shot businessman.
 Monavie, you see, is more or less a pyramid scheme.
-Its business model is called "network marketing" and similar to Avon or Mary Kay, it involves getting people to get their friends to sell stuff, then the friends get their friends to sell stuff, and so on.
+Its business model is called "network marketing" and similar to Avon or Mary Kay, it involves getting people to get their friends to sell stuff, then the friends get their friends to sell stuff and so on.
 Roni is maybe three stones up from the bottom of the pyramid, and it seems unlikely they're going to be building monuments to him any time soon.

 At this point, I should mention that this took place around day four or five of the Israeli bombing attack on Gaza known as Operation Pillar of Defence.
 The war ended up causing at least 158 Palestinian casualties and six Israeli deaths, none in Tel Aviv.
 After the American guy was done jabbering at us, everyone in the room started dancing to that Black Eyed Peas song that goes "Tonight's gonna be a good, good night."
 This song is incredibly obnoxious on a good day, but watching a bunch of juice salesmen dance to it, waving Israeli flags while their army was bombing the shit out of Gaza on that same "good, good night" was one of the more obscene spectacles I've witnessed in my lifetime.